 The first things you’ll talk about in a voice lesson or class at Powers are your goals – what would you like to achieve?
 Reach your top notes more easily?
 Feel more confident performing for friends and family?
-Have four songs ready to record for a college CD?
+Have four songs ready to record for a college audition?
 We can help with those.

 But voice lessons don’t just improve your singing.
 You’ll learn about diction, projection, focus, memorization, and communication skills too – all things that will help you along the path towards any goal you choose.

-Private voice lessons for teens are self-directed – our teachers act as mentors, introducing them to repertoire that is age and voice-appropriate, then let them lead the way and choose what most interests them.
+Private voice lessons for teens are self-directed – our teachers act as mentors, introducing them to a repertoire that is age and voice-appropriate, then let them lead the way and choose what most interests them.
 They’ll gain confidence and a diverse skill set, become more well-rounded, and even prepare for college or conservatory programs, if they choose.

 Come sing with us this year and let your voice be heard.